stefhatcher/responsive-fraction-grid/README.md

 $row-class: "row";         // content within a wrapper (or not). like a row
 $column-class: "col";      // column class prefix

-$row-width: 980px;         // max content width before dipping into responsive land
+$row-width: 980px;         // max content wdith of content within a row before responsive land
-$gutter: 20px;             // gutter between columns
+$gutter: 20px;             // gutter between columns. gutter = 0px for full fraction widths

 $num-columns: 8;           // number of max columns